- The Zoo

 You are here

 North of Dupont Circle – and across Rock Creek Park from funky Adams Morgan – genteel Woodley Park was one of several uptown neighborhoods where 19th- and early 20th-century Washingtonians escaped the summer heat.
-It still boasts historic architecture, including two grand hotels, plus the modern buzz of good restaurants with sidewalk cafés.
+It still boasts historic architecture, including grand hotels, plus the modern buzz of good restaurants with sidewalk cafes.

 The neighborhood features a few iconic sights, including a Marilyn Monroe mural and two spectacular bridges, the Taft and the Duke Ellington.
-Its biggest attraction, the Smithsonian’s National Zoo, which backs up Rock Creek Park, is home to the city’s famed giant pandas.
+Its biggest attraction, the Smithsonian National Zoo, which backs up Rock Creek Park, is home to the city’s famed giant pandas.
 Getting there is a cinch: Just take Metro’s Red Line to the Woodley Park stop.

-Locals and tourists flock to Rock Creek Park, a tree-filled ribbon defined by its namesake waterway, encompasses 2,100 acres designated by Congress in 1890.
+Locals and tourists flock to Rock Creek Park, a tree-filled ribbon defined by its namesake waterway, encompassing 2,100 acres designated by Congress in 1890.
 It stretches to the Maryland border, but the major entrance (down a steep hill), is here in Woodley.
 Expect biking and running trails, workout stations and picnic spots by the creek.
-There’s also access to Pierce Mill, a working 19th-century grist mill, near the lower entrance to the Zoo.
+There’s also access to Pierce Mill, a working 19th-century grist mill, near the lower entrance to the zoo.